learn-co-curriculum/js-advanced-functions-conclusion/README.md

 that was familiar, we learned to change our approach and pass an _execution context_ when we called the function.
 We did so _explicitly_ using `call`, `apply`, and `bind`.
 We also saw how JavaScript _implictly_ sets context during function invocation.
-Lastly we saw how the `this` keyword was our magic hook for grabbing the context from within the function.
+Lastly, we saw how the `this` keyword was our magic hook for grabbing the context from within a function.

-Yet life with `this` can be tricky, so we learned how to defend against lost context bugs and then stretched ourselves to build our own function-based framework.
+Yet life with `this` can be tricky, so we learned how to defend against lost-context bugs and then stretched ourselves to build our own function-based framework.

 We've come a long way in this module and a thorough celebration is in order.
-Hopefully, you've felt your mind stretch just a bit as you've come to understand JavaScripts' love of functions.
-We hope you've come to love functions just a little bit more too!
+Hopefully, you've felt your mind stretch just a bit as you've come to understand JavaScript's love of functions.
+We hope you've come to love functions just a little bit more, too!
 Whatever's next in your study of JavaScript, understanding JavaScript's love of and support for using, passing, `call`-ing, `bind`-ing and using `this` is a crucial foundation for growing amazing JavaScript programs.
 Congratulations!